kgersen/Allegiance/README.md

 nb: this my own version of the code.
 The official community code is at https://github.com/FreeAllegiance/Allegiance

-update from october 2024: full port to CMake
+main update from october 2024: full port to CMake, sunsetting VS for vscode
 # Installation

 ## Requirements